-- There are three steps in the application assessment process: preliminary assessment, evaluation and determination.
+- There are 3 steps in the application assessment process: preliminary assessment, evaluation and determination.

-- You must submit an application for a permit electronically through the APVMA Portal.
+- You must submit an application for a permit electronically through the APVMA Online Services Portal.

 - An application for a permit can be refused if the applicant does not meet the fit and proper person test and /or if it assessed as not meeting the application requirements or any of the statutory criteria during evaluation.

 - An application for a permit can also be refused if you do not respond to a notice within the period specified.